vartulzeroshieldai/Threat-Shield/README.md

 #### How It Benefits Users

-- **Real-world threat modeling** using comprehensive security analysis techniques.
+- **Real-world threat modeling** using **LLMs** and comprehensive security analysis techniques.
-- **Immediate understanding of LLM weaknesses and exposure.**
+- **Immediate understanding of LLM weaknesses and exposure** through **Generative AI** analysis.
-- **Human-readable explanations and remediation steps** for every finding.
+- **Human-readable explanations and remediation steps** generated by **Generative AI** for every finding.
 - **Continuous assessment** as models/prompts evolve.
 - **Supports secure, compliant AI adoption** in any environment.

 #### Hypothetical User Scenario

 > **Raj**, an AI/ML Product Lead, is launching a GenAI-powered helpdesk.
-He runs a Threat Shield LLM threat modeling assessment, which analyzes 40+ security threat vectors.
+He runs a Threat Shield LLM threat modeling assessment powered by **Generative AI**, which analyzes 40+ security threat vectors.
 The dashboard reveals high-risk prompt injection and roleplay vulnerabilities, and a failed GDPR control.
-Raj reviews the suggested fixes, patches the prompt template, and re-runs the assessment—dropping risk level to "Low" and passing all **compliance** checks before go-live.
+Raj reviews the **AI**-generated suggested fixes, patches the prompt template, and re-runs the assessment—dropping risk level to "Low" and passing all **compliance** checks before go-live.